What's Happening: Markets, cruise ships, travel chaos

-ROME (AP) — More than half of the world's countries have now reported more than 110,000 cases of the new coronavirus.
-While most of those infected so far — 62,000 — have recovered from the disease, new flash points are erupting across the world, including in Spain.
+ROME (AP) — More than half of the world's countries have now reported a combined total of more than 110,000 cases of the new coronavirus.
+While most of the people infected so far — 62,000 — have recovered from the disease, the fast-spreading virus created spikes in deaths and infections around the world, including in Spain.

 These are some of the latest developments on Monday: